 Poker Table Position

-Before playing a hand in Texas Hold'em you should always be aware of your table position relative to the button.
+Before playing a hand in Texas Hold'em you should always be aware of your position relative to the dealer button.
+Take a look at your position before you take a look at your cards.

 Poker table position diagram.